dsu-arl/base-go-programming-dojo/input-and-output/user-input/DESCRIPTION.md

 So far we've learned how to create and store values in variables and print their values, along with other text, to the screen.
 But how do we write programs to get information from the user?
 That is exactly what this challenge will teach you!

 ## Scan()
 Much like `Println`, the functions discussed in this challenge all reside in the `fmt` package, and must be preceded with `fmt.`.
 The `Scan` function is probably the most straight forward one to use.
-If you want the user to provide a single value you provide one variable: doesn't matter if its an intereg, string, bool, or float.
+If you want the user to provide a single value you provide one variable: doesn't matter if its an integer, string, bool, or float.
 ```go
 fname := ""